 Where supportive regulatory environments promote financial visibility and long-term planning, the current legislative and policy context promotes dependence and political instability.
 First Nations require data, individually tailored for their regions, but are left with an imposed set of regulations designed to homogenize the Crown's approach to First Nations.
+Data empowers meaningful analysis that informs effective policies these policies can deliver stronger outcomes for First Nations communities compared to federally imposed regulations.
 They require networked infrastructure but many are unable to integrate with local economies or link in to nearby municipal or provincial systems without great cost.
 First Nations governments require the capacity to govern and provide for their citizens, yet the regulatory environment undermines their capacity to build and maintain the projects they choose, and there is little in the way of accessible resources or institutions for infrastructure.
-First Nations require access to long-term capital but federal control over reserve lands means that they have few assets to leverage, and often little own-source revenue to monetize for financing.
+First Nations require access to longterm capital but federal control over reserve lands means that they have few assets to leverage, and often little own-source revenue to monetize for financing.
 The current regulatory environment, set primarily by the Indian Act, is a hostile place for the development of First Nations' infrastructure, societies, and economies.
 The growing infrastructure gap between First Nations communities and non-Indigenous jurisdictions is evidence of systemic failure.